-As we’ve discussed in the two earlier parts of this series, every homebuyer has three main factors to consider when choosing a home: price, location, and quality.
-Often, this decision requires home seekers to balance their priorities between these three considerations—for example, if a homebuyer’s first priority is to live close to their job (location) without breaking their budget (price), they may decide to adjust their expectations when it comes to “quality”—and often, they’re very glad they did!
+As we’ve discussed in the two earlier parts of this series, all home buyers have main factors to consider when choosing new builds.
+Often, this decision requires home seekers to balance their priorities between these considerations —for example, if a home buyer’s first priority is to live close to their job (location) without breaking their budget (price), they may decide to adjust their expectations when it comes to “quality”—and often, they’re very glad they did!

 That’s because “quality” doesn’t necessarily indicate whether or not a house is well-built.
 Instead, quality refers to the physical characteristics of the house and whether it meets a buyer’s needs.
 This means that while some home traits will be desirable to most people (who wouldn’t prefer their home be energy-efficient?), each homebuyer’s definition of quality will, to some extent, be personalized.